 —Jeff Thomas, Chief Technology Officer, Forward Health Group

 Computer science students usually graduate with very specific technical skills in an area of IT.
-By contrast, applied computer science programs teach students the wide range of technical skills they will need to work in almost any IT job.
-Additionally, applied computer science curricula provide more training in power skills, such as project management, professional communication, and business leadership.
+By contrast, applied computer science programs teach students the wide range of technical skills that apply to almost any IT job.
+Additionally, applied computer science curricula emphasize skills, such as project management, professional communication, and business leadership.

 Applied Computer Science Jobs